vickmuir/Backup/install-evault-backup-client-linux.md

 {:important: .important}
 {:new_window: target="_blank"}

-# Installing the EVault Backup Client in Linux
+# Installing the EVault backup Client in Linux

 Installing the EVault backup client on a Linux-based operating system can be done through a series of commands in the shell or the terminal within the OS.
 This procedure outlines the steps that are required to install the EVault backup client on any of the following Linux-based operating systems:

-- RedHat Enterprise Linux
+- RHEL
 - CentOS
 - CloudLinux